Reality TV Star Arrested for Decapitating Partner

 In addition to the murder charge, Chesser faces charges for disposing of human remains to pervert the course of justice and assaulting a police officer.

 The former reality star was the runner-up on the 2010 season of “Beauty and the Geek Australia,” a show that pairs attractive contestants with intellectually gifted participants for various challenges.
-She has also worked as a model, appearing in publications including Playboy, Ralph and FHM.
+She has also worked as a model, appearing in publications including Playboy, Ralph, and FHM.

 Chesser’s sister, Kiya-May, told media outlets that her family has been devastated by the charges.
 She described her sister as experiencing mental psychosis and indicated that Chesser had endured a life of trauma and abuse.
-The sister emphasized that the alleged actions were completely out of character for Chesser.
+The sister emphasized that the alleged actions were entirely out of character for Chesser.

 Story’s family released a statement through police expressing gratitude for the support they have received from law enforcement, emergency services, and the community.
 They described navigating an unimaginable loss and thanked those whose kindness and support have helped them through the ordeal.
 The family indicated this would be their only public statement and directed all further inquiries to the South Australia Police.